-19.1.3 Each Strategic Site sets out the allocation in terms of land use and development principles The land use allocation is the strategic part of the policy.
+19.1.3 Each Strategic Site sets out the allocation in terms of land use and development principles the land use allocation is the strategic part of the policy.
 The development principles guide how it will be achieved and the infrastructure and planning obligations form part of the delivery mechanism.
 The delivery agencies involved and the possible timescales for development are also identified.
-They also set out known requirements for infrastructure and planning obligations.
-The delivery agencies that may be involved and the possible timescales for development are also identified.